SLO42/tandem-codding-challenge/README.md

 CLI game using json array for questions

+If you have docker, you can run the dockerscript.sh to launch the application

 # For a node environment :

 npm run setup | to install node packages ( should only be prompt and the 6 dependencies )